danaia/archeonGUI/README.md

-# ArcheonGUI
+# Archeon

-**Eliminate architectural drift and AI hallucinations.** By giving AI assistants a clear, visual knowledge graph of your project structure, ArcheonGUI ensures every generated component follows your established patterns.
+**Eliminate architectural drift and AI hallucinations.** By giving AI assistants a clear, visual knowledge graph of your project structure, Archeon ensures every generated component follows your established patterns.
 No more rogue file structures or inconsistent naming — your architecture stays coherent as your project grows.

 **A standalone desktop application for visualizing project architectures in real-time.**

-ArcheonGUI monitors your project's `archeon/` directory and instantly updates a visual graph as your architecture evolves.
+Archeon monitors your project's `archeon/` directory and instantly updates a visual graph as your architecture evolves.
 No command-line tools required — just open your project and see your architecture come to life.

-> *"The real power of ArcheonGUI is that it creates a shared source of truth between humans and AI.
+> *"The real power of Archeon is that it creates a shared source of truth between humans and AI.
 When I can see the same architecture graph that the AI references, I can verify its suggestions make sense before they become code.
 It's like giving the AI a map instead of asking it to guess where things should go."*
 >
 > — Claude Opus 4.5